LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 - [CommunityLighting](https://github.com/BlitzKraig/fvtt-CommunityLighting) is not been updated for foundryvtt 9 so is not advisable to used right now.
 - The modules is not smart enough to distinct multiple ligthing effect on the same item and is not make sense ?
 Every item must have only one effect with _ATL changes_ on it (at least for me).
 If multiple effect with _ATL changes_ are founded on the same item only the first is analyzed from the module, you can use multiple item where each has is own lighting configuration.
 - The [warpgate](https://github.com/trioderegion/warpgate) function `spawnAt` should include a check distance of  spawn so no player drop torch on a very far point of the canvas.
-- The properties _height,width,scale,_ cna be modififed only with the ATL integration for my sanity
+- The properties _height,width,scale,_ can be modififed only with the ATL integration for my sanity
+- Some system like pf2e not support active effects...

 ## Supported Systems